-Debt is no joke, and to take on such a large amount at a young age can have effects that ripple well into your mid-life.
-There are a variety of student aid programs, loans, scholarships, and grants that can help you get through college, but if debt is your main vehicle, then understand that it may take decades to pay off.
+Debt is no joke, and taking on such a large amount at a young age can have effects that ripple well into your mid-life.
+There are a variety of student aid programs, loans, scholarships, and grants that can help you get through college, but if the debt is your main vehicle, then understand that it may take decades to pay off.

 Your Making Adult Decisions

 This is part of the risk you take when you choose the narrow path, so tread it carefully.
 Understand that these are real-life adult decisions with corresponding consequences.
-So it’s important to do research, weigh your options, and look ahead- then you can make an informed decision.
+So it’s important to research, weigh your options, and look ahead- then make an informed decision.

 What School to Choose

-What institution you attend, if you’ve chosen to pursue higher education, is also a decision with meaningful consequences.
+If you’ve chosen to pursue higher education, what institution you attend is also a decision with meaningful consequences.
 There are a wide variety of schools, and each offers its students different specialties, programs, services, networks, and experiences.

-As any college student will tell you though, you get out of school what you put into it.
-So if you’re passionate and hard-working, you’ll likely find a lot of value in the education, if not, you won’t.
+As any college student will tell you, you get what you put into it from school.
+So if you’re passionate and hard-working, you’ll likely find a lot of value in education.
+If not, you won’t.

 The Difference Between Schools

-You can find a good idea of where you’ll stand if you choose to attend a particular program from those statistics.
-For a general idea of earnings for the schools you are looking into, a rundown can be found here.
+From those statistics, you can find a good idea of where you’ll stand if you choose to attend a particular program.
+A rundown can be found here for a general idea of earnings for the schools you are looking into.

 Consider Trade Schools

 There are also other great options besides a four-year university that is worth looking into.
-There is a growing demand for trade jobs which don’t require the full 4-years of college or include the hefty price-tag.
-There are also highly paid associates degrees offered at community colleges which generally only take two years to complete, and are also very well rewarded.
-A typical liberal arts education may not be for everyone- an associate’s degree or trade certificate are great alternatives for those who don’t want to shell out the time or money for a full bachelor.
+There is a growing demand for trade jobs that don’t require the full 4-years of college or include the hefty price tag.
+There are also highly paid associate degrees offered at community colleges which generally only take two years to complete and are also very well rewarded.
+A typical liberal arts education may not be for everyone- an associate’s degree or trade certificate are great alternatives for those who don’t want to shell out the time or money for a full bachelor’s.

-Also, and this cannot be stressed enough, once you start, it’s very important to finish and get your degree.
-The worst situation is falling into student debt, and then not receiving the benefits of a college diploma.
+Also, and this cannot be stressed enough, it’s very important to finish and get your degree once you start.
+The worst situation is falling into student debt and not receiving the benefits of a college diploma.
 Take the time to think about it.
 After all, it’s your life and your decision to make.